 4. Loss of appetite.

-As I waited anxiously for Sally to calve, ever time I saw her out in the pasture grazing, I got angry.
+As I waited anxiously for Sally to calve, every time I saw her out in the pasture grazing, I got angry.
 Sally!
 You're not supposed to be eating!
 Quit snacking!
 Good Lord, you've got a calf to deliver woman!
 Get to it!

 One can expect their laboring dairy cow to remove herself from the herd and cease all consumption of foliage.
 Unless of course your like my friend Quinn, who's cow was still grazing with a calf half hanging out of her backside.